Who do I go to if I want to file a complaint?

 What happens if I am reporting on behalf of a friend who does not want to come forward?

 Ideally, before coming forward you should try to explain to your friend all of the benefits of coming forward.
 Most importantly, explain your concern and that by coming forward we can help.
-If you cannot get them to come forward, we would still attempt to contact that friend for an interview and have them sign our refusal to participate in the conduct process form.
+If you cannot get them to come forward, we would still attempt to contact that friend and invite them to meet.
+Your friend can choose to meet with the Title IX Director, or not.
+That choice is 100% up to them.
 Regardless of what happens, you will know that you have done the right thing for your friend.